Fewnomial Systems with Many Roots, and an Adelic Tau Conjecture: Applications and New Conjectures on Straight-Line Programs

+Curiously, no method with complexity polynomial in the input size is known for Problem A, although a putative root can be certainly be verified in polynomial-time.\footnote{Technically, Problem A is in $\np$, and is $\np$-hard with respect to randomized reductions \cite{bcr}.} \dia \end{ex}

-\mbox{}\\ A very natural notion refining sparsity (a.k.a.\ lacunarity) is {\it straight-line program (SLP) complexity}: it is simply a measure --- more refined than counting monomials --- of how complicated an algebraic expression is. \begin{dfn} For any $f\!\in\!\Z[x_1]$ let $\tau(f)$ --- the {\em SLP complexity of $f$} --- denote the smallest $n$ such that $f\!=\!f_n$ identically where the sequence $(f_{-1}, f_0,f_1,\ldots,f_n)$ satisfies the following conditions: $f_{-1}\!:=\!1$, $f_0\!:=\!x_1$, and, for all $i\!\geq\!1$, $f_i$ is a sum, difference, or product of some pair of elements $(f_j,f_k)$ with $j,k\!<\!i$. \dia \end{dfn}
+The complexity of evaluating a polynomial turns out to be a more intrinsic measure of its size than counting digits in monomial term expansions.
+In particular, many non-sparse polynomials can still be evaluated efficiently since they may admit other kinds of compact expressions.
+One central notion refining our preceding definition of input size is {\it straight-line program (SLP) complexity}. \begin{dfn} For any field $K$ and $f\!\in\!K[x_1]$ let $s(f)$ --- the {\em SLP complexity of $f$} --- denote the smallest $n$ such that $f\!=\!f_n$ identically where the sequence $(f_{-N},\ldots,f_{-1}, f_0,\ldots,f_n)$ satisfies the following conditions: $f_{-1},\ldots,f_{-N}\!\in\!K$, $f_0\!:=\!x_1$, and, for all $i\!\geq\!1$, $f_i$ is a sum, difference, or product of some pair of elements $(f_j,f_k)$ with $j,k\!<\!i$.
+Finally, for any $f\!\in\!\Z[x_1]$, we let $\tau(f)$ denote the obvious analogue of $s(f)$ where the definition is further restricted by assuming $N\!=\!1$ and $f_{-1}\!:=\!1$. \dia \end{dfn}